Water Protection, Water Damage, and Tricks to Save Your Smartphone

 Risks/improbabilities: One of the biggest problems with rice is the small grain size.
 Depending on what you put in it, the tiny grains can actually get inside your device and stay there, further damaging your electronics.
 There is also the dust that naturally comes off of rice that you have to contend with that can get inside of your device as well- both messy and damaging.

 Despite all the success stories that you might hear surrounding any number of these wild tricks, you will likely find that any phone that has been completely submerged in water will never be quite the same again.
 Whether it is immediate, or in the future, there will be noticeable quirks in performance, button responsiveness, audio quality, how well it takes a charge, and countless other issues.
-The only real way to protect your phone from water damage is to protect the vital components from short-circuiting and corrosion with a foolproof watersafe solution like HzO’s WaterBlock, which allows you to take your device underwater for extended periods of time without having to scramble for a bag of rice to keep it in later on.
+The only real way to protect your phone from water damage is to protect the vital components from short-circuiting and corrosion with a foolproof water safe solution like parylene coatings, which allows you to take your device underwater for extended periods of time without having to scramble for a bag of rice to keep it in later on.
+Check out our variety of conformal coatings.

 Discover how HZO can protect your product